The following

 IN jack.
 The original unregulated power voltage is too low, so we will

-use a new power supply.
 You must use a power supply which

 is at least +12 volts DC when loaded (connected to the running